 Are there local NEU independent school rep networks I can join?

 NEU independent school reps in a few areas have set up email groups with fellow reps from local, or comparable, schools.
 These networks enable members to share information, discuss policy and practice, and support each other.

-If you are the NEU workplace rep and would like to set up a rep network then please contact email@example.com and provide the names of the schools you are interested in.
-With consent of those involved, the NEU can put you in contact with other reps.
+If you are the NEU workplace rep and would like to set up a rep network, then please contact email@example.com and provide the names of the schools you are interested in.
+With the consent of those involved, the NEU can put you in contact with other reps.

 How can I get involved in NEU activity in my region?

-Some areas have NEU WhatsApp groups which are open to all independent sector members in that particular area.
-Other activities might be being arranged by your regional rep on the NEU National Council independent sector.
+Some areas have NEU WhatsApp groups that are open to all independent sector members in that area.
+Other activities might be arranged by your regional rep on the NEU National Council independent sector.
 Contact them and say that you would like to be involved.